Typhoon lashes northern Philippines as thousands evacuated

-MANILA, Philippines (AP) — A strong typhoon was battering the northern Philippines, where thousands of people were evacuated to avoid a repeat of the death and destruction wrought by a powerful storm last month.
+MANILA, Philippines (AP) — A strong typhoon battered the northern Philippines on Tuesday, though officials said were hopeful that successful evacuations would help avoid a repeat of the death and destruction wrought by a powerful storm last month.

 Officials said Typhoon Yutu slammed into Dinapigue town in northeastern Isabela province before dawn Tuesday with sustained winds of 150 kilometers (93 miles) per hour and gusts of up to 210 kph (130mph).
 It knocked down trees and power posts and ripped roofs off small houses, but there were no immediate reports of casualties.